 System apps won’t appear in the Task Manager -> Startup menu.
 Here’s how to disable Windows apps like Calculator and Sticky Notes from starting up:

-- Open the Start menu by clicking on the Windows icon in the bottom left corner of your screen.
+- Open up the Start menu by clicking on the Windows icon in the bottom left corner of your screen.

 - Type Background apps.

 - Disable all apps you don’t need.
 Alternatively, allowing them lets apps run in the background.

 You can even disable certain services from starting up too.
 Only do it if you know what feature you’re disabling, though.
 This is where you find the advanced Startup menu.
 Here are the steps:

 - Open the Start Menu.